earlyxpian/earlyxpian.github.io/eng/2clement.md

 # An Anonymous Early Christian Sermon (also known as "2 Clement")

 The complete Greek text of 2 Clement was not rediscovered until 1873.
-Therefore, any translations before that date contain only part of the letter.
+Therefore, any translations before that date contain only part of the sermon.

 * William Wake (translated ~1719)
   * ["The Genuine Epistles of the Apostolical Fathers..."](https://archive.org/details/genuineepistleso1719wake) (published 1719) --- facsimile